ouistiti-project/ouistiti/docs/mod_auth.md

 # Build options:

-MOD_AUTH : build this module.
+ - AUTH : build this module.
-AUTHN_NONE : add support of "None" login method.
+ - AUTHN_NONE : add support of "None" login method.
-AUTHN_BASIC : add support of "Basic" login method.
+ - AUTHN_BASIC : add support of "Basic" login method.
-AUTHN_DIGEST : add support of "Digest" login method.
+ - AUTHN_DIGEST : add support of "Digest" login method.
-AUTHZ_SIMPLE : add support of password storage into the configuration file.
+ - AUTHZ_SIMPLE : add support of password storage into the configuration file.
-AUTHZ_FILE :  add support of password storage into text file.
+ - AUTHZ_FILE :  add support of password storage into text file.
-AUTHZ_SQLITE : add support of password storage into sqlite database.
+ - AUTHZ_SQLITE : add support of password storage into sqlite database.
-AUTHZ_UNIX : add support of unix login system.
+ - AUTHZ_UNIX : add support of unix login system.

 # Configuration:

 ## server configuration:

+### "auth" :
-"auth" : authentication object of the server.
+The authentication object of the server.
 Each server may contain one and only one object of the type.

 ## authentication configuration: